kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 2. **Zoom Out**: Click on the minus (-) sign to zoom out and get a broader view of the map.

+3. **3D Toggle**: Click on the (3D) icon to toggle between the three-dimensional (3D) and two-dimensional (2D) visualisations.
+Toggling this icon allows the user to alternate between three-dimensional and two-dimensional representations of the visual content.

-3. **Dark/Light Mode**: Toggle between a dark and light mode by clicking on the moon and sun icons.
+4. **Dark/Light Mode**: Toggle between a dark and light mode by clicking on the moon and sun icons.
 This feature provides visual comfort based on the user's preference.

-4. **Print**: Click on the print icon to generate a printable version of the map for the user's records or to share with others.
+5. **Print**: Click on the print icon to generate a printable version of the map for the user's records or to share with others.

 The map enhances the user's ability to work with spatial data and provides valuable insights into the geographical aspects of the user's records.